Pedestrian Accident Lawsuit Representation

 Who Is Liable in a Louisiana Pedestrian Accident?

 Determining liability and how it affects what you can recover is extremely important.
-Our Baton Rouge pedestrian accident attorneys can review what happened, assess your level of fault (if any), and walk you through all available legal options.
+Our Baton Rouge pedestrian accident attorney can review what happened, assess your level of fault (if any), and walk you through all available legal options.

 You may assume that pedestrians always have the right-of-way, meaning drivers must always yield to them.
 However, unlike many states, pedestrians in Louisiana do not automatically have the right-of-way.
 This means a driver who collides with a pedestrian is not automatically at fault for causing the accident.